 Older students could design and conduct their own experiments around the same idea.
 They could also play around with coding Sphero.
 They could create a maze and code Sphero (and Yeti) to move through it.
 Get creative!
 Or give learners the freedom to lead their own learning experience using Sphero.

 For children his age, then, a great activity would be to design a balloon weight using whatever materials available to keep the balloon within reach.
-LEGO's were great, but so are toothpicks, paperclips, cotton balls, and more.
-Tie this experience to lessons about mass, gravity, gas and so on, or just let kids enjoy the experience of working with their hands and solving a problem as a team.
+LEGO STEM is awesome, but toothpicks, paperclips, cotton balls, etc. work well too.
+Tie this experience to lessons about mass, gravity, gas, and so on, or just let kids enjoy the experience of working with their hands and solving a problem as a team.

-Older students could take it up a notch by, again, designing their own experiments and conducting them.
+Older students can take it up a notch by designing and conducting their own experiments around the same concepts.
 This is scientific open-inquiry; a student-led scientific inquiry investigation.
-Click here for a scientific open-inquiry tool kit
+Click here for a scientific open-inquiry tool kit.

 4. Sled Race

-Learners design and engineer a mini-sled with the goal of winning a sled race.
+Learners design and engineer a mini-sled with the goal of winning a sled race for this winter STEM activity.
 This is a fun way to introduce Newton's Laws of Motion.
 Students take many factors into consideration including sled material, track material (you do not NEED an actual sledding hill for this experience), angle of the track, weight distribution, etc. They also practice many of the skills already mentioned that STEM challenges have to offer.

 I have done this with my children and my high school students.
 Although the outcomes were different between the age groups, the process was the same.
 Both groups are encouraged to fail, identify solutions, modify the design, try again, fail, and so and so on.